Come Follow Me: D&C 58-59

 And the inheritances promised, whether in Zion, Kirtland (or elsewhere for us today) must be purchased peacefully, otherwise they will be obtained only by bloodshed.

-"And let my servant Sidney Rigdon consecrate and dedicate this land, and the spot for the temple, unto the Lord." (vs 57)
+"And let my servant Sidney Rigdon and this land, and the spot for the , unto the Lord." (vs 57)

 Zion, her stakes, and temples go hand in hand.
 Without stakes, there is no one to do the work of the temple.
 Without the temple, there is no way to prepare a holy people to build up Zion and her stakes.